countvajhula/mantra/README.rst

 ===========
 Parse and compose keyboard activity in Emacs.

-Mantra allows you to define "regex"-like patterns on your keyboard activity in terms of start, stop, and abort conditions, together with parsers that transform this keyboard activity (within the context of the surrounding Emacs environment) into arbitrary structured data.

-The pattern conditions could be anything, not only based on the key sequence typed.
-Likewise, the parsers are defined in terms of mapping and composing parsed key sequences within the context of the full surrounding Emacs environment at each step, so that the parsed result could also be just about anything in the context of your activity.

-Whenever one of the defined patterns is encountered, the corresponding parser records the structured data (by default, simply the matching sequence of keystrokes) and publishes it using a basic pub/sub system for additional handling by any subscribers you define.
-Higher levels of parsing (e.g., "record either buffer or window configuration changes, and only when I'm in such-and-such project path") may be achieved by subscribing to these primitive parsers and publishing fresh events if the desired conditions over these primitive parsers are met.

-Mantra is purely syntax, without semantics.
-It does not bind key sequences to commands or even know what commands parsed sequences may be bound to.
-The patterns and parsers are defined by you and may be associated with any actions that you see fit to perform, independently of any configured keybindings for these key sequences.

 This package could conceivably be used to implement packages resembling yasnippet, evil-repeat, Emacs's keyboard macro ring, Evil jumps and changes, winner mode, and much more.

 Installation